libant/pokerproject/README.md

 -   `bayesian_poker/bayesian_update.py` contains functions to perform Bayesian updating and compute posterior probabilities.
 -   `bayesian_poker/visualization.py` contains tools to visualize posterior distributions.
 -   `bayesian_poker/utils.py` contains helper functions.

+## Statement on LLM usage

+Some aspects of the code were written with the help of ChatGPT